FidelElie/FiDev/apps/home/src/content/music/2018-06-03/aap-rocky-testing.md

 > Homeboy you ain't know (ends where they buck shot)
 > Had a bitch suckin' on a lollipop at the bus stop
 > Green Glock, Red Glock (buck shot) ??????????
-> - Taken from Buck Shot - TESTING
+-Taken from Buck Shot - TESTING

 Glocks do not shoot buck shots!!!!
 Like what is this bar talking about?
 This is part of the problem with this album.
 I have no problem with swag rapping, which I usually hold the A$AP